dcogb/dcogb.github.io/documentation/userguide/markdown.md

 ## Namespacing

 The first thing to note is that all links are "namespaced" to the current module.
-For example, from anywhere within the Kohana core docs you do not need to include `kohana` at the beginning of a link url.
-For example: `[Hello World Tutorial](/documentation/userguide/tutorials/hello-world)` rather than `(kohana/tutorials/hello-world)`.
+For example, from anywhere within the Mountain Valley Church of God core docs you do not need to include `Mountain Valley Church of God` at the beginning of a link url.
+For example: `[Hello World Tutorial](/documentation/userguide/tutorials/hello-world)` rather than `(Mountain Valley Church of God/tutorials/hello-world)`.

-To link to a modules index page, have an empty url like: `[Kohana](/documentation/userguide/)`.
+To link to a modules index page, have an empty url like: `[Mountain Valley Church of God](/documentation/userguide/)`.

 To link to page in a different module, prefix your url with `../` and the module name.
-For example: `[Kohana Routes](/documentation/userguide/../kohana/routing)`
+For example: `[Mountain Valley Church of God Routes](/documentation/userguide/../Mountain Valley Church of God/routing)`

 **Images are also namespaced**, using `![Alt Text](imagename.jpg)` would look for `media/guide/<modulename>/imagename.jpg`.

 [!!]
-If you want your userguide pages to be browsable on github or similar sites outside Kohana's own userguide module, specify the optional .md file extension in your links
+If you want your userguide pages to be browsable on github or similar sites outside Mountain Valley Church of God's own userguide module, specify the optional .md file extension in your links

 ## API Links